Joe243-S/Mozio_Python_Backend_Project_2_1/README.md

 # Mozio_Python_Backend_Project_2_1
 coding's test
-Use the main.py to run the code
+Use the Main.py to run the code

 My name is Lutende Joe Mande
-It took me 26 hours to finish this backend project for web services
+This is the backend project for web services

-1. I used Microsoft Azure for the SQL database
+1. I used Azure SQL DataBase
-   The SQL dabatase has two tables to store the service area's details and provider's details
+   The SQL dabatase has two tables to store the service area's details and provider's details.

-2. I used DataSpell Notebook and Python to code a CRUD operations connected to the SQL database
+2. I used DataSpell Notebook and Python to code a CRUD operations (CRUD stands for C=Copy, R=Read, U=Update & D=Delete) connected to the Azure SQL DataBase

-3. I included into my coding a JSON REST AP for Google Maps to get the polygons or location In this process since I could not used a Google Map API Key, I used a library from a course I took online that can get the location
+3. I included into my coding a JSON REST API for Google Maps to get the location's details In this process since I could not used a Google Map API Key, I used a library from a course I took online that can get the location's details.

-In conclusion, the project is 98% accurante and it has a small mistake of types (phone_number was set to float types); besides that every is working perfectly.

-Thank you for Mozio for giving this opportunity to show my skills and to learn new information in the process.
+Thank you to Mozio Group for giving me this opportunity to show my skills and to learn new information in the process.